educational research, measurement, and evaluation

 Where do our alumni work?
 This link will bring you to a list of 84 companies that look to hire employees with ERME-related skills.
 Updated 4/28/2016

-Join Peter Hunt, the Assistant Director of Career Services, and Jillian Gomolka (ERME) on Friday March 20th from 10-11am in Campion 306 as they go over networking, resumes, cover letters, and job search techniques specific to the ERME related field.
+Peter Hunt, the Assistant Director of Career Services, and Jillian Gomolka (ERME) hosted students on Friday March 20th from 10-11am in Campion 306, as they went over networking, resumes, cover letters, and job search techniques specific to the ERME related field.
 Students can also make individual appointments with Peter.
 Visit /offices/careers.html for more details and resources.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.